fairsilas/South-China-Sea-Game/Outline.md

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/91ea0d53-35b1-48d3-93a4-ef7a0a0edfad)

 ### Character Creation
-- Select a starting role: Fisherfolk, Peddler, or Sailor. [^1]
+- Select a starting role: Fisherfolk, Peddler, or Sailor. [^1] A brief description of the role each character has and the special perks or skill that comes with it.
 - Choose a character name and family name
 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/3a96c1d2-c01e-43cc-adf4-d16c73a7d6ba)
   [^1]: Most of the lower ranked pirates came from poor backgrounds as fisherfolk and Sailors, 70 percent the 1800s.
 Typically young single men in 20s and rarely over 40.
 Poverty drove them to commit crimes as a way to survive and escape from the oppressive Qing government.
 (Antony 45 full citation needed here.)